 Arthritis Research & Therapy 2014, 16:R53 doi:10.1186/ar4486Published: 14 February 2014

-Among 2177 patients with SSc, 7.1% of patients had a history of cancer.
-26% were positive for anti-centromere antibodies (ACA), 18.2% were positive for anti-Scl70 antibodies and 26.6% were positive for anti-RNA polymerase III antibody (RNAP).
-The major malignancy subtypes were breast cancer (42.2%), haematological (12.3%), gastrointestinal (11.0%) and gynaecological cancers (11.0%).
-The frequency of cancers among patients with RNAP (14.2%) was significantly increased than those with anti-Scl70 (6.3%) and ACA (6.8%) (p < 0.0001 and P < 0.001, respectively).
-Among the patients, who were diagnosed with cancer within 36 months of the clinical onset of SSc, there were more patients with RNAP (55.3%) than other autoantibody specificities (ACA 23.5%; p < 0.008 and anti-Scl70 antibodies 13.6%, p < 0.002 respectively).
-Breast cancers were temporally associated with onset of SSc among patients with anti-RNAP and SSc patients with anti-RNAP had two-fold increased hazard ratio for cancers compared to patients with ACA (p < 0.0001).
+Among 2,177 patients with SSc, 7.1% had a history of cancer, 26% were positive for anticentromere antibodies (ACAs), 18.2% were positive for anti-Scl-70 antibodies and 26.6% were positive for anti-RNA polymerase III (anti-RNAP) antibody.
+The major malignancy cancer subtypes were breast (42.2%), haematological (12.3%), gastrointestinal (11.0%) and gynaecological (11.0%).
+The frequency of cancers among patients with RNAP (14.2%) was significantly increased compared with those with anti-Scl-70 antibodies (6.3%) and ACAs (6.8%) (P < 0.0001 and P < 0.001, respectively).
+Among the patients, who were diagnosed with cancer within 36 months of the clinical onset of SSc, there were more patients with RNAP (55.3%) than those with other autoantibody specificities (ACA = 23.5%, P < 0.008; and anti-Scl-70 antibodies = 13.6%, P < 0.002, respectively).
+Breast cancers were temporally associated with onset of SSc among patients with anti-RNAP, and SSc patients with anti-RNAP had a twofold increased hazard ratio for cancers compared to patients with ACAs (P < 0.0001).